Anisha7366/WiDS-5.0-midterm/README.md

   2. method 2: generating N random sequences(u(k)) of numbers between 0 and 1 and finding a specific index n where u(n+1)>=u(n).
 Taking average of these over N sequences gives e(using **np.mean**).
 Comparing with the analytical value of e(**np.e**)

-The code was run using the 2 methods seperately(**with test cases from 2-100 and desired input**), perecentage error, value of e were reported accordingly.
+The code was runned using the 2 methods seperately(**with test cases from 2-100 and desired input**), perecentage error, value of e were reported accordingly.

 **2. Estimating pi**